 That word in German literally translates to billy goat.

-Let’s fall down the rabbit hole.
+Let’s fall down the goat ::cough cough:: rabbit hole.

 First, The Bock Family Tree: Helles Bock / Maibock, Bocks, and Doppelbock

-Typically, when saying bock one refers to the classic dark German lager, but there are actually several different types of bocks that fall under that umbrella.
+Typically, when saying bock, one refers to the classic dark German lager, but there are actually several different types of bocks that fall under that umbrella.
 Think of all these bocks on a spectrum, starting with a lighter, pale lager and moving toward a darker, heartier lager.

-Bocks – The traditional dark German lager that sort of acts as the godfather to all these others bocks.
+Bocks – The traditional dark German lager that sort of acts as the godfather to all these other bocks.
 Historically, according to the BJCP, bocks are “a dark, strong, malty German lager beer that emphasizes the malty-rich and somewhat toasty qualities of continental malts without being sweet in the finish.”

 So, What Exactly Is a Traditional Bock?